tfirman/doctorsearch/README.md

 #Upon success, The app should output a list of doctors in the Portland area to match the either of the above inputs

+#That output should include at a minimum first name, last name, address, phone number, website and whether or not the doctor is accepting new patients

 #If the search executes correctly and no matches are found, a notification of this should be given

 #If there the BetterDoctor API call encounters an error, the app should return an error message specifying it.